jaygray0919/spx1/docs/term-project.rst

    Listing Page
       Displays items that share facets and predicates.

-.. _terms-Item:

-   Item
-      Food record in electronic format.

 .. _terms-Depositor:

    Depositor
       Food supplier that submits information about food items to label project.

-.. _terms-Class:

-   Class
-      Hierarchy of facet terms and/or predicate terms.

-.. _terms-Taxonomy:

-   Taxonomy
-      Hierarchy of facets in a specific knowledge domain.
-Base of taxonomy is called a facet.
-Term in hierarchy is called facet term (FT).
-Code assigned to facet term is called facet term code (FTC).
-Taxonomy does not include predicates, formal classes, expressions or axioms.

-.. _terms-Relationship:

-   Relationship
-      Line (edge) expressing connection between facets and facet terms in a graph.
-Logically, a relationship is a verb.

-.. _terms-Data:

-   Data
-      Literals (numbers and letters).

 .. _terms-Navigation: